Stacktical/stacktical.github.io/_posts/2022-09-29-stacktical-dsla-protocol-parametric-staking-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 So how does it work?

-First we choose a parameter to base the staking on.
+First we choose a parameter to base the staking rewards on.
 In our example we'll use **Token Price**, but you could use many different parameters, depending on what you are trying to accomplish with your Parametric Staking program.

 Now, using **Token Price** as our parameter, we think of Parametric Staking like a Staking Upside Service Level Agreement (SLA), where you are hedging *against* the upside of staked assets.
-So you are hedging against the risk of the price going up.
+So you are hedging against the risk of the price going up while your tokens are locked up staking.
 Like any hedge, if what you are hedging against happens, you make a return.

 > With Parametric Staking based on Token Price, if the token price goes up, the staking APR also goes up and stakers earn more rewards.

-In the simplest terms possible: **Number go up means number go up 😊.**
+In the simplest 🦍 terms possible: **Number go up means number go up 😊.**

-In our example we used token price as the measured parameter, but you could use any measurable input that relates to your token.
+In our example we used token price as the measured parameter, but you could use any input that relates to your token or protocol as long as the data are available.
 A few possible examples:
 * **Token Price** - to offset staking returns price pressure
 * **Holder Count** - to encourage an increase in holders
-* **Tokens Locked in Protocol Pools** - to encourage certain types of token or protocol usage (even cross-protocol adoption)
+* **Tokens Bridged to a New Chain** - to encourage cross-chain adoption
-* **Month-over-Month Growth Metrics** - to reward protocol growth
+* **Month-over-Month Growth Metrics** - to reward and encourage protocol growth

 Parametric Staking will allow projects to make their staking more targeted and effective.
 It also becomes a somewhat self-governing program, where more tokens are spent as rewards if the staking program is having the desired effect and less tokens are spent as rewards if it is not.